mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

-The patriarch has no Admin skill of his own, so when he orders that an administrative task be accomplished, his expert’s DM+2 is used.
-The servants are directed by the patriarch via this functionary and can be assumed to be competent at combing their lord’s mane or passing his wine.
-The warriors mostly stand about looking tough and enjoying their status as their noble brother’s protectors.
+The patriarch has no Admin skill of his own, so when he orders that an administrative task be accomplished, his expert's DM+2 is used.
+The servants are directed by the patriarch via this functionary and can be assumed to be competent at combing their lord's mane or passing his wine.
+The warriors mostly stand about looking tough and enjoying their status as their noble brother's protectors.

-In combat, the patriarch and his brothers are treated as a single unit, which makes three attacks with the patriarch’s weapons each round.
+In combat, the patriarch and his brothers are treated as a single unit, which makes three attacks with the patriarch's weapons each round.
 Attacks are directed at the patriarch himself but if hit he has the option of trading one of his bodyguards for 15 points of damage.
-This will deprive him of the warrior’s firepower in later rounds (and possibly of his brother on a permanent basis!) but it is the way of the K’kree.
+This will deprive him of the warrior's firepower in later rounds (and possibly of his brother on a permanent basis!) but it is the way of the K'kree.
 Warriors have a role to play, as do leaders.
 A wise leader knows what he can purchase with the lives of his followers and pays the price when necessary.

-The body form of K’kree imposes considerations upon equipment intended for their use.
-Consoles and controls are at a height suitable for use by a standing K’kree and controls are often dispersed.
-This is to ensure the operator has to move around whilst working; being entirely still is unnatural to a K’kree.
+The body form of K'kree imposes considerations upon equipment intended for their use.
+Consoles and controls are at a height suitable for use by a standing K'kree and controls are often dispersed.
+This is to ensure the operator has to move around whilst working; being entirely still is unnatural to a K'kree.

-K’kree devices are generally usable by other species unless intended to be worn.
-K’kree hands have a similar configuration and reach to those of most other
+K'kree devices are generally usable by other species unless intended to be worn.
+K'kree hands have a similar configuration and reach to those of most other

 spacefaring races.
 Their equipment is rarely of a